iomesh/docs/docs/advanced-functions/localpv-manager.md

 **Node Driver**

 Implemented as a standard CSI node server.
-With one instance on each worker node, its main task is to interact with `kubelet` to mount and format local PVs.
+With one instance on each worker node, it has the task to interact with `kubelet` to mount and format local PVs.

 **Node Disk Manager**